 - Test results, performed by a qualified laboratory, that meet the current EMPC Specification for Secondary Cementitious Materials.

-The ready mix supplier shall provide an ASTM C150 certification, ASTM C989 certification (slag) or ASTM C618 certification (fly ash), and testing results for ASTM C 1567 Mortar Bar Expansion.
+The ready mix supplier shall provide testing results for ASTM C 1567 Mortar Bar Expansion strength test results and admixture cut sheets.
 Expansion shall be a maximum of 0.10% at 16 days.

 Mix designs shall be approved for the EMPC year, and will expire March 31st 2019.

 Please send all submittal information through the website.
 Contact the EMPC administrator with questions.